 Please submit the nomination form if you would like to serve as a trustee or nominate someone else.
-Currently, we seek nominations from member schools located in Australia, Canada, the United Kingdom, and the United States.
-The Committee on Trustees will present its nominations for new trustees at the business meeting held in conjunction with the IBSC Annual Conference in Gold Coast, Australia, in July.
+Currently, we seek nominations from member schools located in New Zealand and the United States.
+The IBSC board of trustees will present its nominations for new trustees at the business meeting held in conjunction with the 2019 IBSC Annual Conference in Montréal, Québec, Canada, in June.

 Responsibilities of IBSC Trustees